 Our Early Childhood, Preschool program is designed for children ages two to five.
 Montclare Children’s School is a teacher-guided program.
 We believe that providing engaging, interactive, planned lessons and learning through play and self-guided exploration are not mutually exclusive concepts.
 Teacher demonstration and explanation provides a high-quality play and increased learning inspired by the teacher’s guidance.
+On the other hand, children also have time during each day for open-ended play and our Art Studio activities are all process-oriented allowing for optimal creativity and self-expression.
 Montclare’s curricular focus is on cognitive, social-emotional, physical and cultural development incorporating whole, small group, and individual activities to actively engage all learners.

 Our thoughtfully enriched preschool program and curriculum reflect the cultural abundance and diversity of New York City.
 Our curriculum offers a great deal of enrichment including Art, Yoga, Movement, Music, Library, and Field Trips.
 With two indoor gyms and our rooftop play-space, our two, three and four-year-olds have access to diverse gross motor experiences and our second-floor gym is well-stocked with Imagination Playground over-sized, blue blocks providing boundless options for active, creative building and play.
 Our 3rd-floor gym features a climbing wall.